Home » Ted Bundy Seattle Locations » This Location

 His first dump site was at a nearby location on Taylor Mountain.
 However, that wasn't uncovered until roughly six months later, in March 1975.

-The find at Issaquah was significant, as it confirmed everyone's suspicions that a predator was murdering women in the Seattle area.
+The find at Issaquah was significant, as it confirmed everyone's suspicions that someone was murdering women in the Seattle area.

 Ted Bundy's Issaquah site location